-Soak Luglug noodles (cornstarch stick) for 1/2 an hour or longer.
+- Soak Luglug noodles (cornstarch stick) in water for 1/2 an hour or longer.
 Add 8 cups water in a large pot and bring water to a boil.
 Submerge Luglug noodles for 4 to 5 minutes or when desired texture is obtained.
 Follow the instructions provided on the package.
 Drain and set aside.

 - In a pan, heat oil over medium to low heat.

 - Fry the trimmings.
 Cook shrimp till pink.
 Remove from pan and set aside.

 - Fry squid for 2 minutes.
 Don’t overcook as it will get rubbery.
 Set aside.

 - Fry tinapa until golden.
 When cool, shred the into flakes.
 Note: Discard head and skin or put it in a sealed cheese cloth bag, sautéed with the ground pork for added gravy flavor.
 Remove bag when ready to serve.